 Developer Support.
 Get access to our PostgreSQL expertise for developers.

 Consulting.
 Get expert advice from a BDR specialist for your use case.

-Postgres-BDR v3 from 2ndQuadrant presents true high availability for your PostgreSQL databases providing up to 5 nines of availability.
+Postgres-BDR v3 from 2ndQuadrant presents true high availability for your PostgreSQL databases providing up to 99.9999% (6 nines) of availability.
 BDR guarantees an AlwaysOn service, regardless of node failure with these unique features:

 Shadow Masters.
 A second master, working in passive, receive-only mode that is ready to accept write connections at any point.
 This allows the cluster to switchover without the application noticing any delays.

-Automatic Failover.
-In case of failure or loss of a master node, Postgres-BDR allows a quick promotion of a standby to a master, preventing any service interruption.
+Automatic Switchover.
+In case of failure or loss of a master node, Postgres-BDR almost instantaneously (less than 100ms) switches over to the shadow master, preventing service interruptions.

 Tolerance of Software Failure.
 Logical and physical replication can run simultaneously, so the cluster is protected by two kinds of replication, providing higher tolerance to software failure.

 To have a deeper view of the scenarios when designing an ‘Always On’ architecture for PostgreSQL, download the AlwaysOn.

 The 3rd generation of Postgres-BDR gives you the advantage of keeping your PostgreSQL instances updated all the time.
 There is no need of matching configuration, CPU architecture or software versions among the master nodes.
 This allows Postgres-BDR to perform one-by-one upgrades with zero downtime when a new PostgreSQL release or update is available.